Top 25 Most Powerful Women In Indian Politics

 Joining the BJP in 2003, she won the Amethi Lok Sabha seat in 2019, defeating Rahul Gandhi, though she lost it in 2024 to Kishori Lal Sharma by over 167,000 votes.
 As Union Minister for Human Resource Development (2014–2016), Textiles (2016–2021), and Women and Child Development (2019–2024), she launched Beti Bachao Beti Padhao, boosting girls’ education, and the National Handloom Policy, aiding weavers.

-Known for her fiery oratory and social media engagement, she faced criticism for handling JNU protests in 2016.
+Known for her fiery oratory and social media engagement, she faced criticism for her handling of the 2016 JNU protests.
 A Rajya Sabha member from Gujarat since 2024, Irani’s legacy lies in advancing women-centric policies.
 Follow her on X: @smritiirani.
 Samriti Irani Twitter: smritiirani Instagram: smritiiraniofficial

 Since her election, she has actively participated in parliamentary debates and serves on the Committee on Communications and Information Technology.
 Her tenure has been defined by strong support for government policies and occasional controversies, including social media disputes.
 Ranaut’s influence extends beyond cinema.
 Her assertive leadership and unwavering stance on national issues shape political discourse.
 Her rise reflects a broader trend of celebrities entering Indian politics.